 - Once the leaves have been washed, take another cloth with plain warm water, and wipe away any soap residue that might remain (OR - even quicker - pop the pots into the shower and give them a quick indoor rainstorm!)

-Natural dish soap is also great for washing away aphids, mealy bugs, and soft scale.
+Plant-based dish liquid is also great for washing away aphids, mealy bugs, and soft scale.
 Just put a few drops of dish soap, a few shakes of chili powder, and a pinch of ground cinnamon into a spray bottle.
 For plants with suspected pests, spray down once or twice a week, wiping away the residue (and any bugs!) each time.